 Hadrian spent time with the soldiers — eating with them, sleeping with them, etc. — and he made military training more rigorous.
 Unlike Trajan, Hadrian didn’t believe in enlarging the Empire; Hadrian shrank the Empire, abandoning Mesopotamia and Armenia.
 Hadrian pursued a defensive policy, building a wooden palisade in southern Germany, and erecting stone walls in North Africa and northern England.

 Hadrian’s Wall in northern England

 Much of the wall has been dismantled for construction projects

 Hadrian’s Wall was an enormous project — a stone wall at least 8 feet wide, and at least 12 feet high, with a ditch in front of it that was 27 feet wide and 15 feet deep, and another large ditch behind it.
 The earth removed to create the ditches was used to make mounds — walls of earth.
-So Hadrian’s Wall was much more than simply a wall, it was a series of ditches and walls.
+So Hadrian’s Wall was much more than simply a wall, it was a series of ditches, walls, and mounds.
 Forts and towers were built at intervals.
 Hadrian’s Wall ran for about 75 miles.
 The entire project was apparently carried out between 122 and 126 AD.

 “I can understand why they’d dig a ditch in front of the wall, but why would they dig another ditch behind the wall?”
 There were native tribesmen, and potential foes, on both sides of the wall, so an attack could come from either side.
 Furthermore, the Romans didn’t want the tribesmen on one side of the wall to join forces with those on the other side — “divide and conquer.”